osmosis-diffusion/osmosis-diffusion-code/README.md

 This code is based on [guided-diffusion](https://github.com/openai/guided-diffusion), [DPS](https://github.com/DPS2022/diffusion-posterior-sampling) and [GDP](https://github.com/Fayeben/GenerativeDiffusionPrior)

+## Abstract

+In this work, our proposed method takes an underwater-captured image as input and outputs a restored image, free from the distorting effects of the water medium, along with a depth estimation of the scene.
+Notably, our method operates with a single image as input.
+We show how to leverage in-air images to train diffusion priors for underwater restoration.
+We observe that only color data is insufficient, and augment the prior with a depth channel.
+Thus, we train an unconditional diffusion model prior on the joint space of color and depth, using standard RGBD datasets of natural outdoor scenes in air.
+Using this prior together with a novel guidance method based on the underwater image formation model, we generate posterior samples of clean images, effectively eliminating the water effects.
+ Despite the trained prior not being exposed to underwater images, our method successfully performs image restoration and depth estimation on underwater scenes.

 ## RGBD Prior

 In the course of this research, an unconditional Diffusion Probabilistic Model (DDPM) is trained on RGBD (color image and depth map) data.
 The training follows [improved-diffusion](https://github.com/openai/guided-diffusion) and [guided-diffusion](https://github.com/openai/guided-diffusion).